Geophis sanniolus

-Geophis sanniolus, commonly known as the pygmy snail-eating snake or the pygmy snail sucker, is a species of small snake in the family Colubridae.
-The species is endemic to Central America and southeastern Mexico.
+Geophis sanniolus, commonly known as the pygmy snail-eating snake or the pygmy snail sucker, is a species of small snake in the subfamily Dipsadinae of the family Colubridae.
+The species is native to Central America and southeastern Mexico.

 Geographic range

-G. sanniolus is found in Belize, Guatemala, and the Mexican states of Campeche, Quintana Roo, and Yucatán.
+Geophis sanniolus is found in Belize, Guatemala, and the Mexican states of Campeche, Quintana Roo, and Yucatán.

 Habitat

 Geophis sanniolus is a relatively common snake that occurs in tropical semi-deciduous forest and thorn forest, and also in degraded forest.

 Reproduction

-G. sanniolus reaches sexual maturity in eight months and produces a single clutch per year.
+An oviparous species, Geophis sanniolus reaches sexual maturity in eight months and produces a single clutch per year.

 Subspecies

 Two subspecies are recognized as being valid, including the nominotypical subspecies.